Shutian-Liang/Distributional-Reinforcement-Learning/README.md

 [A Neural Substrate of Prediction and Reward](https://www.science.org/doi/10.1126/science.275.5306.1593)

 >[!Note]
-> There is no Neural Network here and more mathematical principles about distributional reinforcemene learning, please refer to https://www.science.org/doi/10.1126/science.275.5306.1593
+> There is no Neural Network here and more mathematical principles about distributional reinforcemene learning please refer to https://www.science.org/doi/10.1126/science.275.5306.1593

+>[!warning]
+>Unauthorized reproduction and plagiarism are not allowed without the author's permission